Lucianod28/Ada-project/Discounts.md

 that people those people who are renters and those who have families to spend use more discount tickets.

-## Influence of discounts over renters and owners
+## How owners and renters spend their discount tickets

 As we can below, the number of renters is much smaller than the number of owner.
 In order to have a fair comparison we shall look at the normalised values.